klugjo/vk-jonathan-klughertz/README.md

 ### Scraping:

 A simple request to the website is enough to get the content.
 I have used [request](https://github.com/request/request) in the past and it works great.
-It worked great again.
+It worked great again here.

 ### Link extraction

-There are 2 main routes I could go here and I decided to implement both to check the performances.
+There are 2 main routes I could have gone here and I decided to implement both to check the performances.

-#### 1) virtual DOM then using jQuery to parse to content.
+#### 1) creating a virtual DOM then using jQuery to parse to content.

-Plus: Easy to implement (took me less than 5 minutes)
+**Plus:** Easy to implement (took me less than 5 minutes)

-Minus: Sub optimal performance (~ 53.338ms on my machine) and prone to errors if HTML so malformed.
+**Minus:** Sub optimal performance (~ 53.338ms on my machine) and prone to errors if HTML so malformed.

-#### 2) Parsing the HTML with a Regexp
+#### 2) Parsing the raw HTML with a Regexp

-Plus: Excellent performance (~ 0.676ms on my machine).
+**Plus:** Excellent performance (~ 0.676ms on my machine).
 That is around 80 times faster than jQuery.

-Minus: Took me longer to implement, around 15 min.
+**Minus:** Took me longer to implement, around 15-20 min.

 ### Analysis

 #### 1) Filtering out the non content links

-I am only keeping the links to media content (configurable in `configuration.js`)
+I am only keeping the links to the configured media contents.

 #### 2) Consolidating the data